Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 - Brand and product names (especially unusual spellings)

-- Upload to your transcription tool (Sonix, Rev, and other premium tools support this)
+- Upload to your tool (Sonix, Rev, and other premium tools support this)

-Custom glossaries can reduce errors on technical terms by 50-80%.
+Custom glossaries can cut technical-term errors by 50 to 80%.

 7. Use Human-in-the-Loop Editing

-For content requiring 99%+ accuracy (legal documents, medical records, published transcripts), combine AI transcription with human verification.
+For content needing 99%+ accuracy (legal, medical, published transcripts), pair AI transcription with human verification.

-- Use AI transcription for the initial draft (95% accurate in minutes)
+- AI transcription for the initial draft (95% accurate in minutes)

-- Focus human effort on critical sections, technical terms, and ambiguous phrases
+- Focus the human time on critical sections, technical terms, and ambiguous phrases

-This approach is 10x faster and 5x cheaper than pure human transcription while achieving near-perfect accuracy.
+10x faster and 5x cheaper than pure human transcription, with near-perfect accuracy.

 - Legal depositions, court proceedings, sworn testimony